Aurum-OS/AurumOS/README.md

 # AurumOS
 Aurum Os, An operating system made specifically for gaming &amp; emulation.

+A release for the Nintendo Wii coming soon (we are not kidding)

 Built off of [ezarcher](https://sourceforge.net/projects/ezarch/) & [Nyarch KDE](https://github.com/TotallyDIO/NyarchKDE)

 Using nyarch stuff cause